Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 There are more than 100,000 children enrolled in 247 schools, including 27 senior high schools, run by the Calgary Board of Education.

 Close to 59,000 students in 11 schools are enrolled through the Calgary Catholic School Board.
-This included 14 high schools and elementary and elementary junior high schools.
+This included 14 high schools and elementary and junior high schools.

 Post Secondary Institutions